bavla/NormNet/data/natalija/README.md

 ![Ward clustering CorrEuclidean / Ward reordered](https://github.com/bavla/NormNet/blob/main/data/natalija/UssrX2018CeJacWardR.png)

 The new ordering must be compatible with a dendrogram.
 The parameter `check=TRUE` checks this.

+For drawing the corresponding blockmodel in Pajek we must, esides the ordering, also prepare the partition of units according to the clustering
 ```
 > p <- cutree(t,4)
 > p